Department of Chemistry

 Course Sequence Guide for B.S.
 Degree in Biochemistry

-This course sequence guide is designed to assist students in completing their UTSA undergraduate Biochemistry degree requirements.
-This course sequence is only a guide and students must satisfy other requirements of this catalog and meet with their academic advisor for individualized degree plans.
+This course sequence guide is designed to assist students in completing their B.S.
+Degree in Biochemistry.
+This course sequence is only a guide, and students must satisfy other requirements of this catalog and meet with their academic advisofor individualized degree plans.
 Progress within this guide depends upon such factors as course availability, individual student academic preparation, student time management, work obligations, and individual financial considerations.
-When available, students may choose to take courses during Summer terms to reduce course loads during long semesters.
+Students may choose to take courses during Summer terms to reduce course loads during long semesters.

 B.S. in Biochemistry – Recommended Four-Year Academic Plan